Purplelume/Employee-tracker/README.md

 * [Questions](#do-you-have-any-questions)

 ## Installation
-You must download node.js, inquirer.js and jest.js
+You must download node.js, inquirer.js, console-table.js and mysql2.js

 ## Usage
-You should run "node index.js" in the terminal on the correct folder.
-Then the terminal will start asking you questions.
-Simply answer to them.
+You should install the dependencies using "npm install", then initialize the database running "mysql -u root -p".
+Run "node server.js" in the terminal on the correct folder.
+The terminal will prompt you different actions that can be done.
+Simply choose one.

 ## License
 https://mit-license.org/